naveeen0308/face-recognition-door-lock-using-esp32cam/README.md

    - Ensure you provide the correct Wi-Fi name and password in the ESP32 CAM code.

 That's it! 🎉 Your face recognition door lock is ready to use.

 ---

+## 📚 Related Research
+This project is supported by our research work published in IEEE Xplore.
+You can access the paper here: [Face Recognition Door Lock Using ESP32](https://ieeexplore.ieee.org/document/10776900).

+---